 The Compensation Committee has identified a peer group of companies to be used for purposes of assessing market levels of compensation.
-At the end of 2021, with the assistance of WealthPoint, the Compensation Committee reviewed the compensation peer group used to consider 2022 compensation to determine its continued appropriateness.
-Several adjustments were made to reflect the Company's annual revenues in light of the dispositions of the Performance Materials and Performance Chemicals businesses.
-The peer group was altered again for 2023 because several peer companies were acquired in 2022.
-The companies below were selected as the peer groups because they are in the chemical and specialty chemical space and generally have revenues ranging from approximately 50% to 200% of the Company's revenues.
+At the end of 2022, with the assistance of WealthPoint, the Compensation Committee reviewed the compensation peer group used to consider 2022 compensation to determine its continued appropriateness.
+Several adjustments were made to remove previous peers which had been acquired and other companies were selected to take their place.
+The companies below were selected as the peer group used to consider 2023 compensation decisions because they are in the chemical and specialty chemical space and generally have revenues ranging from approximately 50% to 200% of the Company's revenues.